Table of Content

 The monomers played a very significant role as it transpires from high percentage of such structures represented in the important chemical commodity list.
 The availability of cheap chemicals and more diversifications heightened the interest level in monomers and slowly this gave rise to the plastic age.

 Some hybrid materials arising from copolymerization between both types of monomers were also developed during this time.
 The boom in petrochemical produced spectacular diversification in the structure available through the period of industrialization and this led to the development of organic chemistry.

 - Living cells are assemblage of large molecules such as proteins, nucleic acids and polysaccharides and as these molecules are larger by many exponential powers than the smaller units or molecules from which these are made.

 - These smaller units numbering thousands are called monomers.
 These monomers can be linked together to produce macromolecules which are also termed as polymers.

 - The molecules are possible due to the presence of carbon and its tetra valence which enables these molecules to build chains of molecules giving rise to various forms of monomers such as amino acids, nucleotides and sugar monomers.

-- The protein and nucleic acids play a key role in life process and in all kinds of living cells we get to see the amino acids or monomers which combine by polymerisation and form proteins.
+- The protein and nucleic acids play a key role in life process and in all kinds of living cells we get to see the amino acids or monomers which combine by polymerization and form proteins.

-- Similar development were tried for abiotic polymerisation of nucleotides and sugars which tends to happen less readily than normal procedure applied for monomers of proteins or amino acids.
+- Similar development were tried for abiotic polymerization of nucleotides and sugars which tends to happen less readily than normal procedure applied for monomers of proteins or amino acids.
 This led to the development of various other useful biomolecules.

 What Types of Atoms are Found in Proteins?